jedr/JokeCentral/README.md

 dotnet run
 ```

-Go to <http://localhost:5000> or <http://localhost:5001>.
+Go to <http://localhost:5000>.
 You should see a line of text containing a joke.

 You should also see traces in the app's console.